I spill travel tips , and show you the Japan that tourists usually miss.

 2. Hara hachi bu

 In addition to focusing on healthy eating, the Japanese prioritize the quality of their food over quantity by consuming only what they need to meet their nutritional requirements.
 They practice the principle of “Hara hachi bu,” which means “the 80% belly rule,” whereby they stop eating once they feel 80% full.
-This approach helps them avoid overeating and the associated weight gain.
+This approach helps them avoid overeating and the weight gain that comes with it.

-Another significant difference is the manner of eating.
+Another significant difference is the way food is eaten.
 In the West, meals are often consumed hastily, without much thought given to the flavors.
 However, the Japanese approach food mindfully, savoring each bite.
 In the Land of the Rising Sun, food is considered an art, and much attention is paid to its presentation.
 Japanese cuisine often combines textures, colors, and tastes to create a visually appealing dish that is as delicious as it looks.
 By eating mindfully and taking pleasure in their food, the Japanese can savor their meals fully and derive maximum satisfaction from them.

 3. The Japanese lifestyle

-The saying “the world belongs to those who get up early” holds in the archipelago, where many Japanese are early risers.
-Starting the day with physical exercise is crucial to gently awaken the body and improve vitality.
+The saying “the world belongs to those who get up early” holds true in the archipelago, where many Japanese are early risers.
+Starting the day with physical exercise is crucial for gently awakening the body and boosting vitality.
 To counteract the stress that often accompanies work and daily life, the Japanese engage in calming activities such as meditation, calligraphy, ikebana (floral art), or Kodo (the art of appreciating fragrances).
 Moreover, soaking in a thermal bath or onsen is a cherished tradition deeply ingrained in the Land of the Rising Sun.

 A healthy diet, physical activity, and relaxation are the essential components of a healthy Japanese lifestyle.